Nail Disorders

 Your toenails and fingernails protect the tissues of your toes and fingers from trauma.
 They are made up of layers of a hardened protein called keratin.
-Keratin is the key structural material making up the outer layer of your skin.

 The health of your nails may provide clues to your overall health.